Joint Unitary Triangularization for Gaussian Multi-User MIMO Networks: Proof of lem:GTD_with_multiplicities

-In this section we briefly recall some of these matrix decompositions, and the resulting communication schemes.
-In \secref{ss:decomposition} we recall the generalized triangular decomposition (GTD), and some of its important special cases which include the SVD, QR, and geometric mean decomposition (GMD).
-In \secref{ss:p2p_scheme}, we describe how the GTD matrix decomposition can be used in order to construct a practical capacity-achieving communication scheme for the SU Gaussian MIMO communication problem.
+In this section we briefly recall some important matrix decompositions, and the associated SU communication schemes.
+In \secref{ss:decomposition} we recall the generalized triangular decomposition (GTD), and some of its important special cases which include the SVD, QR, and GMD.
+A geometrical interpretation of these decompositions is provided in \secref{ss:GeometricInterpretationGTD}.
+In \secref{ss:p2p_scheme}, we describe how the GTD can be used in order to construct a practical capacity-achieving communication scheme for the SU Gaussian MIMO communication problem.